nicoluca/quoted-client/UserManual.md

 ## Adding Sources

-If the source of a quote is a Website, it will be automatically added to the database when you add the quote and paste/fill in the URL, if not yet present.
+If the source of a quote is a Website, it will be automatically added to the server-side database when you add the quote and paste/fill in the URL, if not yet present.

 To add a book, select the "Sources" tab and click the "Add Book" button.
 Fill in the respective fields and click the "Add Book" button to add a book, or press the respective button already described in the "New" tab.